yanil3500/swift-3-workshop/README.md

 > Also note that structs give us a "free" initializer.
 We will discuss initializers in more detail in a moment.

 ###Classes
-> Classes are much like structures - they are named types, have stored properties and can define their own methods.
+> Classes are much like structures - they are named types, have stored properties and can define their own methods/functions.
 Classes are reference types instead of value types.
 They have substantially different capabilities than structures.

 Below the above struct exercise, lets add a new class:
 ```swift